 RISKS ASSOCIATED WITH RECENT ACQUISITION AND POSSIBLE ACQUISITIONS.
 The Company has recently completed the PAC Acquisition and may in the future engage in selective acquisitions of other businesses that are complementary to those of the Company, including other providers of distribution center management solutions or technology.
 There can be no assurance that the Company will be able to identify additional suitable acquisition candidates available for sale at reasonable prices, consummate any acquisition or successfully integrate any acquired business (including the PAC business) into the Company's operations.
 Further, acquisitions may involve a number of special risks, including diversion of management's attention, failure to retain key acquired personnel, unanticipated events or circumstances, legal liabilities and amortization of acquired intangible assets, some or all of which could have a material adverse effect on the Company's business, results of operations and financial condition.
 Problems with an acquired business could have a material adverse effect on the performance of the Company as a whole.
 The Company expects to finance any future acquisitions with the proceeds of the Offering as well as with possible debt financing, the issuance of equity securities (common or preferred stock) or combinations of the foregoing.
 There can be no assurance that the Company will be able to arrange adequate financing on acceptable terms.
 If the Company were to proceed with one or more significant future acquisitions in which the consideration consisted of cash, a substantial portion of the Company's available cash (possibly a portion of the proceeds of the Offering) could be used to consummate the acquisitions.
 If the Company were to consummate one or more significant acquisitions in which the consideration consisted of stock, shareholders of the Company could suffer dilution of their interests in the Company.
 Many business acquisitions must be accounted for using the purchase method of accounting.
-Most of the businesses that might become attractive acquisition candidates for the Company are likely to have significant intangible assets, and acquisition of these businesses, if accounted for as a purchase, would typically result in substantial goodwill amortization charges to the Company, reducing future earnings.
+Most of the businesses that might become attractive acquisition candidates for the Company are likely have significant intangible assets, and acquisition of these businesses, if accounted for as a purchase, would typically result in substantial goodwill amortization charges to the Company, reducing future earnings.
 In addition, such acquisitions could involve acquisition-related charges, such as one-time acquired research and development charges.
 For example, the Company intends, in the first quarter of 1998, to record an acquired research and development expense of approximately \$1.6 million in connection with the PAC Acquisition.
-The Company accounted for this \$1.6 million amount using a cost based approach.
+The Company accounted for this \$1.6 million amount using an approach based on historical costs.
 This cost approach utilized by the Company is not a widely used methodology to value acquired research and development in a technology acquisition.
 Many acquisitions in the software industry are accounted for utilizing an income-based approach to the valuation of acquired research and development.
-Although the Company believes that an income based approach often provides a more precise valuation, because a market has not been established for the Windows NT product, and future cash flow projections were thus not available, the Company elected to utilize the cost based approach.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business--Strategy," "--Recent Developments" and Financial Statements.
+There can be no assurance that the cost based approach utilized by the Company accurately reflects the value of the acquired research and development.
+See "Management's Discussion and Analysis of Financial Conditions and Results of Operations," "Business--Strategy," "--Recent Developments" and Financial Statements.